zowe/docs-site/docs/user-guide/generate-certificates.md

 2. Run the following command in the directory with this `zowe.yaml` in the terminal to generate the certificate and update the configuration values in the `zowe.yaml` file.

-   `zwe init certificate -c ./zowe.yaml --update-config`
+   `zwe init certificate -c <path-to-your-zowe-configuration-yaml> --update-config`

 The following command output shows the generation of a PKCS12 keystore using the default values, and has the following associated artifacts.
 (Note that some detailed output messages have been omitted.)